 Evaluations are made with respect to three areas of service: (1) professional service, (2) University service, and (3) public service.
 It is not necessary for a candidate to participate equally in all three service areas.
 Differing participation in the three service areas typically reflects the strengths and interests of individual faculty members.
-In addition, this College values service activities that explicitly incorporate and address equity, diversity, and inclusion.
+The College values service activities that explicitly incorporate and address the University's Foundational Pillars.